-Channels including LDO3.3 can be controlled independently by any GPIO/PSIO or I2C command.
-Channels will start-up or shut-down following transitions of signals applied to GPIO/PSIOs set to control the channels.
-The control can always be overridden with an I2C command.
+Channels including LDO3.3 can be controlled independently by any GPIO/PSIO or $I^2C$ command.
+Channels will start-up or shutdown following transitions of signals applied to GPIO/PSIOs set to control the channels.
+The control can always be overridden with an $I^2C$ command.

-Regardless whether the channels are controlled independently or are in a group, the ramp rates specified are followed (see the Power Sequencing section).
+Regardless of whether the channels are controlled independently or are in a group, the ramp rates will be followed as specified (see the Power Sequencing section).

-Regulated voltages and voltage drops across synchronous FET on each switching channel can be read back using x I2C commands y.
+Regulated voltages and voltage drops across the synchronous FET on each switching channel can be read back using $I^2C$ commands.
 The regulated voltage read back resolution is 15mV, 30mV and 60mV per LSB depending on the target voltage range.
 The voltage drop across synchronous FET read back resolution is 1.25mV and 2.5mV per LSB depending on the range.

-Through an I2C command the host can check the status of the channels; whether they are in regulation or at fault.
+Through an $I^2C$ command the host can check the status of the channels; whether they are in regulation or at fault.

-Regulated voltages can be dynamically changed on switching channels using I2C commands with resolution of 2.5mV, 5mV and 10mV depending on the target voltage range (in PWM mode only).
+Regulated voltages can be dynamically changed on switching channels using IC commands with resolution of 2.5mV, 5mV and 10mV depending on the target voltage range (in PWM mode only).

-For more information on I2C commands please contact MaxLinear or your local MaxLinear representative.
+For more information on $I^2C$ commands please refer to ANP-38 or contact MaxLinear or your local MaxLinear representative.